QCaudron/repeater_roundabout/assets/templates/rules.md

 ### Multipliers

 - **It Pays to QRP.** If you're running 5W or less, the contact is worth double.
-- **Club Connoisseur.** If you make a contact on all repeaters with the same club designation (for systems with at least two repeaters), your point score for that system are doubled.
+- **Club Connoisseur.** If you make a contact on all repeaters with the same club name (for systems with at least two repeaters), your point score for that system are doubled.
 - **Band Hog.** If you hit at least 30 FM repeaters on the 2m or 70cm bands, your score for that band is doubled.
 - **Full House.** If you make a contact on at least 80 repeaters, your full score is doubled.